 These machines are known as super-automatics.

-These automated machines with single or dual pumps grind whole coffee beans using a built in grinder with hardened steel conical burrs.
+These automatic machines with single or dual pumps grind whole coffee beans using a built in grinder with hard steel conical burrs.
 They measure the appropriate amount of coffee grinds, tamp (compact) the grinds into a puck in the extraction chamber, measure the water, dispense the espresso and eject the extracted grinds into a dump container, removable for easy cleaning.
 Most super autos have some type of indicator (whether light or digital display) to warn the user of low water, out of beans, or full dump box.
 This automation and features are found in the most basic and least expensive super auto machines.

 - Grinder adjustment: An adjustment can be made to the grind fineness.
 All other parameters being equal, a finer grind will usually result in a stronger extraction.
 A coarser grind will result in a weaker cup.

-- Tamping pressure: Currently, there are no super autos that allow varying degrees of tamping pressure.
+- Tamping pressure: Currently, there are no super-autos that allow varying degrees of tamping pressure.

 - Insta-steam/Rapid steam: This allows the user to reach steaming temp. within 15-20 seconds of pressing the steam button.
-When disengaged, there is no time to wait to retract back to coffee temperature.
+When disengaging, there is no time to wait to retract back to coffee temperature.
 This is due to the fact that insta-steam/rapid steam mode have a separate boiler or thermoblock devoted for steaming.

-As you can see, the super auto espresso machines do allow some control over the espresso extraction.
+As you can see, the super-automatic espresso machines do allow some control over the espresso extraction.
 The results are desirable for consistency and very high ease of use.
 These super-automatics are highly desirable when a significant other (wife, husband, girlfriend etc.) places a high priority in cleanliness.
 The reason being is that these machines contain most of the grind within the unit.

 As far as espresso extraction, you get more crema when using “Vienna Roasted” or espresso roasted coffee beans.
 Very oily beans (usually French Roast) can be undesirable since it can gum the burr grinder.
-Also, super autos typically produce lots of light colored crema.
+Also, super-autos typically produce lots of light colored crema.
 If you who prefer dark speckled crema, another type of machine would be more preferable.

-One of the positive outcomes of the super-auto machines is the ease of producing cafe crema coffee.
+One of the positive outcomes of the super-automatic espresso machines is the ease of producing cafe crema coffee.
 Very popular in France, this coffee uses the same espresso extraction process.
 The only difference is a much greater amount of water passes through the coffee grinds.
 The resulting beverage is a cup of coffee with a nice layer of crema on top.
 This is certainly different than drip coffee which doesn’t use any pressure.